 Three contaminants drive the risk.
 Lead enters through aging service lines and fixtures, and there is no threshold below which it's considered safe for a developing brain.
 Arsenic, a known human carcinogen, is absorbed more readily by infants and is linked to lasting cognitive and neurodevelopmental deficits (Tolins et al., 2014).
 Nitrate, mostly from agricultural runoff and septic systems, is the classic newborn hazard.

-Nitrate deserves a closer look because its danger is specific to infant physiology.
-A newborn's stomach is less acidic, which lets bacteria convert nitrate into nitrite.
-Nitrite oxidizes fetal hemoglobin into methemoglobin, which can't carry oxygen, producing "blue baby syndrome" (Knobeloch et al., 2000).
-The EPA's 10 mg/L limit was set in 1962 to prevent that acute crisis, but the EWG's 0.14 mg/L guideline targets the longer-term cancer and endocrine risks, which is the number we publish for infants.
+Nitrate deserves a closer look, because the danger is specific to how a baby's body works.
+A newborn's stomach is less acidic than an adult's, which lets bacteria convert nitrate into nitrite.
+The nitrite then changes the baby's hemoglobin into a form that can't carry oxygen, a condition known as "blue baby syndrome" (Knobeloch et al., 2000).
+The EPA's 10 mg/L limit dates to 1962 and was written to prevent that acute emergency.
+EWG's 0.14 mg/L guideline aims at the longer-term cancer and hormone risks instead, and that's the number we publish for infants.

-One more myth worth killing: boiling does not make tap water safe for formula.
-It kills microbes, but it evaporates water and concentrates lead, arsenic, and nitrate, so you end up with slightly more contaminant per ounce, not less.
+One more myth worth killing.
+Boiling does not make tap water safe for formula.
+It kills microbes, sure.
+It also evaporates water and concentrates lead, arsenic, and nitrate, leaving slightly more contaminant per ounce, not less.

 Is Bottled or "Nursery Water" Any Safer?